home-assistant/home-assistant.io/source/_components/notify.twitter.markdown

 ---

-The `twitter` platform uses [Twitter](https://twitter.com) to deliver notifications from Home Assistant.
+The `twitter` notification platform uses [Twitter](https://twitter.com) to deliver notifications from Home Assistant.

+## {% linkable_title Setup %}

 Go to [Twitter Apps](https://apps.twitter.com/app/new) and create an application.
-Visit "Keys and Access Tokens" of the application to get the details ("Consumer Key", "Consumer Secret", "Access Token" and "Access Token Secret" which needs to be generated).
+Visit "Keys and Access Tokens" of the application to get the details (Consumer Key, Consumer Secret, Access Token and Access Token Secret which needs to be generated).

+## {% linkable_title Configuration %}

 To add Twitter to your installation, add the following to your `configuration.yaml` file: